EN 17111:2018 Virucidal Carrier Test for Medical Instrument Disinfectants

 By simulating real-world conditions, including organic soiling, use of carrier surfaces and drying of viral suspensions, it ensures reliable disinfection of instruments.
 The standard establishes precise efficacy criteria guiding manufacturers in product development and optimization.

-To get a quote on the EN 17111 test or need any additional information regarding our testing services, please contact our experts today.
+To get a quote on the EN 17111 test or need any additional information regarding our testing services, contact our experts today.

 Frequently Asked Questions